dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ---
 layout: page
-title: 'DAT450/DIT247: Programming Assignment 1'
+title: 'DAT450/DIT247: Programming Assignment 1: Introduction to language modeling'
 permalink: /courses/dat450/assignment1/
 description:
 nav: false
 nav_order: 4
 ---

-# DAT450/DIT247: Programming Assignment 1
+# DAT450/DIT247: Programming Assignment 1: Introduction to language modeling

+*Language modeling* is the foundation that recent advances in NLP technlogies build on.
+In essence, language modeling means that we learn how to imitate the language that we observe in the wild.
+More formally, we want to train a system that models the statistical distribution of natural language.
+Solving this task is exactly what the famous commercial large language models do (with some additional post-hoc tweaking to make the systems more interactive).

-Our goal in this assignment is to implement a neural network-based language model similar to the one described by [Bengio et al. (2003)](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf).
+In the course, we will cover a variety of technical solutions to this fundamental task (e.g. recurrent models and Transformers).
+In this first assignment of the course, we are going to build a neural network-based language model using simple techniques that should be familiar to anyone with an experience of neural networks.
+In essence, our solution is going to be similar to the one described by [Bengio et al. (2003)](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf).

 ### Pedagogical purposes of this assignment
 - Introducing the task of language modeling